Use the Rules Engine

 IF EQUALS(dateTimeQualifier,"010")

-Note that the LOOKUP
+Note that the LOOKUPV2

 function here both retrieves and sets the value.